RamezIssac/django-slick-reporting/docs/source/view_options.rst

 We can categorize the output of a report into 4 sections:

 #.
-List report: Similar to a django changelist, it's a direct view of the report model records with some extra features like sorting, filtering, pagination, etc.
+Grouped report: similar to what you'd so with a GROUP BY sql statement.
+We group by a field and do some kind of calculations over the grouped records.
 #.
-Grouped report: similar to what you'd expect from a SQL group by query, it's a list of records grouped by a certain field
+Time series report: a step up from the previous grouped report, where the calculations are done for each time period set in the time series options.
 #.
-Time series report: a step up from the grouped report, where the results are computed for each time period (day, week, month, year, etc) or you can specify a custom periods.
+Crosstab report: It's a report where the results shows the relationship between two or more variables.
+Example: Rows are the clients, columns are the products, and the values are the number of sales for each client/product combination.
 #.
-Crosstab report: It's a report where a table showing the relationship between two or more variables. (like Client sales of each product comparison)
+List report: Similar to a django changelist, it's a direct view of the report model records with some extra features like sorting, filtering, pagination, etc.

 In following sections we will explore the different options for each type of report.